Tyarel8/switchrs/README.md

 # switchrs
-Simple app to switch on or off tuya switches or get their current status.
+Simple app to switch on or off tuya switches/blinds or get their current status.